PaloAltoNetworks/prismacloud-api-python/README.md

 **pc-compliance-import.py**
 - Use this to import a saved Compliance Standard (and related requirements and sections) into a new Compliance Standard in Prisma Cloud.
 - It will copy the entire specified standard into the new standard name specified.
 - If you also wish to have the same policy mappings, please use the -policy switch.
 THIS ONLY WORKS WITH DEFAULT BUILT IN POLICIES.
-Custom policies are not yet supported.
+Custom policies are not yet supported (they get dropped from the import).

 Example:
 ```